General University Information

 Find out more about the new Coursework Master of Arts programme.

-An MA student should have graduated with a four-year Arts degree with History, Art History or Visual Culture as a major, and have achieved at least a B average (or equivalent) overall for their degree.
+An MA student should have graduated with a four-year Arts degree with History & Art History as a major, and have achieved at least a B average (or equivalent) overall for their degree.
 Otago students will normally have completed either the Honours course or the Post Graduate Diploma in Arts with a B average or better and at least a B+ for their long research essay.
 Students who have taken their first degree outside New Zealand will have their cases scrutinised individually by the departmental Postgraduate Studies Committee.
 Acceptance as a candidate for the degree depends upon the University being able to provide adequate expert supervision in the intended area of research.

 A prospective PhD student should have graduated with a four-year Arts degree, earning at least an upper second class of honours, or Masters of Arts degree.
 Otago students will normally have completed either the Honours course or the Post Graduate Diploma in Arts.
 All candidates are provisional for the first year.
 Depending on progress, confirmation is possible thereafter.
 Students who have been provisionally enrolled for the PhD, but who do not give satisfactory evidence of research and writing ability will be required to re-enrol for an MA if they wish to continue.